 Why Do I Need a Restraining Orders Attorney in Arizona?

 It is relatively easy for an alleged victim of domestic violence in Arizona to have a restraining order issued against their abuser.
 On the other hand, the process of getting that injunction modified or dismissed is a little more complex and time-consuming.
 When a restraining order is filed against you, you must abide by its terms – whether or not you agree with it.

 Being served with a protective order in Arizona can have a lasting impact on your life.
-If you have had a restraining order issued in your name and need someone to help you try to get it modified or dismissed, consult with our reliable Phoenix restraining orders attorney as soon as possible.
+If you have had a restraining order issued in your name and need someone to help you try to get it modified or dismissed, consult with our reliable Phoenix restraining orders lawyer as soon as possible.
 At Snader Law Group, we have extensive experience representing clients who have been unjustly subjected to a restraining order or have been accused of family violence.
 We can review the order against you and advise you about your legal options.
 Contact us now and schedule an initial consultation.

 What is a Restraining Order?

 A Restraining Order (also called an Order of Protection) is a court directive requiring one individual to cease all contact with another.
 The purpose of a protective order is to restrain a person from committing an act of harassment or domestic violence against another person.
-A competent Arizona criminal defense lawyer can further explain how protective orders impact a person’s life and develop a strategy to respond effectively.
+A competent Phoenix criminal defense lawyer can further explain how protective orders impact a person’s life and develop a strategy to respond effectively.

 Restraining orders require that some form of relationship exists between the parties.
 This type of court order offers a person protection from: